Magic Knight Rayearth: Anime

-The anime series aired first on Yomiuri Television and other NNS stations in Japan on October 17, 1994, and ended on November 27, 1995.
+The anime series aired first on Yomiuri TV, Nippon Television and other NNS stations in Japan on October 17, 1994, and ended on November 27, 1995.
 It was directed by Toshihiro Hirano and co-produced by YTV and Tokyo Movie Shinsha (now TMS Entertainment).
 The anime had 2 seasons, lasting 49 episodes altogether.

 The TV series was licensed in the U.S. twice, first by The Ocean Group, which was supposed to air on Fox Kids in a test pilot run in the 1990s, and second by Media Blasters and was dubbed by Bang Zoom!
 Entertainment from 1999 to 2000.

 The anime series was also aired on the Philippine television network ABS-CBN in 1996, dubbed in Tagalog and airing every Sunday at 9:00 am for the first season and 10:30 am for the second season in 1997.
 It was popular with Filipino female children and became one of the Philippines' highest-rated anime series of the 20th century, helping to revitalize Filipino interest in anime.
 It was later aired on GMA Network on November 26, 2001, but on a weekday basis and with a Tagalog dub produced by Telesuccess Productions.

 It was released on both VHS and DVD.
 Discotek Media re-released the series on DVD and Blu-ray on January 31, 2017.
-Anime Limited announced that they had acquired the series for release in the United Kingdom and Ireland.
+Anime Limited announced that they had acquired the series for release in the United Kingdom and Ireland, along with the 3 part OVA which was included only in a 2 part limited edition blu-ray set, the OVAs them selves where on a standard DVD.

 A new anime project was announced to celebrate the 30th anniversary of the anime series on July 2, 2024.
-It was later confirmed to be a remake television series that is set to premiere in 2026 on TV Asahi and its affiliates.
+It was later confirmed to be a remake television series that will be produced and planned by TMS Entertainment, animated by E&H Production, and directed by Yui Miura, with Shigeru Murakoshi handling series composition, Satomi Watabe designing the characters, and Yuki Kajiura, Takumi Ozawa and Shiho Terada composing the music.
+It is set to premiere on October 7, 2026, on the IMAnimation W programming block on TV Asahi and its affiliates, and will run for two consecutive cours.
+The first opening theme song is "Otome no Tsurugi" (乙女の剣), performed by Toaka, and the first ending theme song is "Hoshiakari" (星灯), performed by Yurina Kawaguchi.
+Crunchyroll will stream the series.